Print

 Juggling clinical responsibilities and scientific research in the early years

-Joseph Demer is the founding chair of the the EyeSTAR residency-PhD program in ophthalmology.
+Joseph Demer, MD, PhD, is division chief and holds the Arthur L. Rosenbaum Professorship of Pediatric Ophthalmology and Strabismus at the Stein Eye Institute, Geffen Medical School at UCLA.
+He is professor of neurology and founding chair of the EyeSTAR Residency-PhD program in ophthalmology.
+In 2003, Demer received the Friedenwald Award from ARVO, and a recognition award from Alcon Research Institute in 2004, for his work on the extraocular muscles and orbital connective tissues.
+He serves on the ARVO Board of Trustees representing the eye movements, strabismus, amblyopia, and neurooophthalmology (EY) scientific section.
 His work has been funded by NEI since 1985.
-In 2003, Dr. Demer received the Friedenwald Award from ARVO and a Recognition Award from Alcon Research Institute in 2004, for his work on the extraocular muscles and orbital connective tissues.
-Demer serves as the ARVO Board Trustee for Eye Movements, Strabismus, Amblyopia, and Neurooophthalmology.

 Fatema Ghasia, MD